scandum/quadsort/README.md

 an advantage.

 There should also be a slight overall performance increase due to the elimination of wasteful swapping.
-In C this looks as following:
+In C the basic quad swap looks as
+following:

     if (val[0] > val[1])
     {